Will Mueller testify? House Dems in talks for hearing with special counsel, source confirms

 The apparent negotiations have been shrouded in secrecy, but could point to another looming flashpoint in the battle between congressional Democrats and the Trump Justice Department over the final Mueller report on his investigation into Russia interference in the 2016 election.

-The probe did not find evidence of Russia collusion with Trump associates but pointedly did not reach a conclusion on the other component of the investigation -- whether President Trump obstructed justice.
+The probe did not find evidence of Russia collusion with Trump associates but also did not reach a conclusion on the other component of the investigation -- whether President Trump obstructed justice.
 The entire debate surrounding the probe has since shifted to that subject, with Democrats accusing Attorney General Bill Barr of trying to shield the president by not including damaging details on that point in his initial summary of the report and by quickly determining there was no obstruction case to pursue.

 In recent days, Democrats have renewed calls to hear from Mueller after a letter leaked showing he voiced concerns to Barr about the report summary following its release.
 Some Democrats have even charged that this contradicts testimony Barr delivered in April.
 Barr, for his part, boycotted a House Judiciary Committee hearing on Thursday over the terms of the session, though he testified for hours a day earlier on the Senate side.
 He also has refused requests for the unredacted Mueller report, though has offered access to a less-redacted version to certain lawmakers.